adomakins/real-name/README.md

 ## Version 2.0.0

-I actually started using this package to extract names from a dataset of email addresses.
+I finally started using this package to extract names from a dataset of email addresses, and I found some ways to improve it.

 - Updated to use ESM syntax
 - Changed to use JSON file with names grouped by length for faster lookups
+- Good to combine with `word-exists` package for stricter filtering

 Here's a quick <a href="https://youtu.be/GXC43r3H6Vg" target="_blank">YouTube video</a> I made showing how I used this package to extract names from a dataset of email addresses.